petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/knowledge-base-system-settings.md

 ## Source URL Settings

 The source URL settings define the source location of Markdown files for import.
 This should point to a source repository where the files are stored.
 GitHub is assumed as the default.
-Once defined, the Knowledge Base displays a button (default label is *Edit on Github*) above each displayed article.
+Once defined, the Knowledge Base displays a button (default label is *Edit on GitHub*) above each displayed article.
 Users can click the button to navigate to an article’s source location.

 The source URL settings are accessible in the *Knowledge Base Service* section of the Knowledge Base’s System Settings.
 To enable the source URL, check the *Source URL Enabled* checkbox.